A SHORT HISTORY OF SERBIA

 The 13th and 14th centuries were the golden age of Serbia.
 Its population rose and industries like mining flourished.
 Serbia also expanded its territory.

 However in the late 14th century there was a new threat to Serbia - the Ottoman Turks.
 They defeated the Serbs in a battle at the Marica River in 1371 then crushed them at the battle of Kosovo in 1389.
 Then in 1459 the Turks captured the city of Smederevo effectively ending Serbian independence.
 Finally in 1521 the Turks captured Belgrade.

 However in 1594 the Serbs rebelled against the Turks but the rebellion was crushed.
 Then during a war between Austria, Poland, Venice and Turkey in 1683-90 the Serbs rebelled again.
 However when Austrian forces withdrew from Serbia the rebellion collapsed.
 Many Serbs went with the retreating Austrian army.

 Rebellion broke out again in 1804 in the First National Uprising, which was led by Dorde Petrovic, known as Black George.
 By 1807 the rebellion had succeeded with help from Russia.
 However in 1812 the Russians made peace with the Turks.
 As a result the Serbian rebellion collapsed.
 A second rebellion broke out in 1815.
 It is known as the Second National Uprising.

 This time the Turks agreed to allow Serbia some autonomy.
 Finally in 1878 Serbia became independent.
 In 1882 Serbia became a kingdom.

 Serbia suffered in the recession of 2009.
 However, Serbia soon recovered.
 Today the Serbian economy is growing and Serbia hopes to join the EU.
-Today the population of Serbia is 7.1 million.
+In 2020 the population of Serbia was 7.million.

 A brief history of Croatia